-Wondering what the laws are around using alcohol?
+Wondering what the laws are around using ketamine?

-To find out more about the law around legal and controlled drugs, including alcohol, see Drugs and the law.
+To find out more about the law around legal and controlled drugs, including ketamine, see Drugs and the law.